Springbar Skyliner Tent Review

 The steel tent stakes that come with the Skyliner are the best I’ve ever used.
 They have a wedge shape that doesn’t come loose easily, even in sandy terrain, like where I camped with this tent for the first time in Moab, Utah.
 The nail-style stakes included with competing tents like Springbar’s Classic Jack or Kodiak’s Flex-Bow don’t hold up as well.
 Additionally, the Skyliner has more stakes and stake loops securing the tent to the ground than these other tents, making it even more weather-worthy.

-Springbar skyliner stake driven through stake loop and into sand
+Springbar Skyliner stake driven through stake loop and into sand

 The whole stake design is brilliant from the wedge shape of the stakes, to the stake loops, to the hem that sheds water away from the tent.
 Holds secure even in sand!